Daniel300v/FPGA-perceptron/README.md

 - selector [1:0]
 - write [0]

-The source data line is how the inputs for forward propagation and how new parameters are transferred in back propagation.
-The distinction between forward propagation and backward propagation data transfer is controlled via the selector inputs.
+The source data line is how the inputs for forward propagation and how new parameters are transferred to update them.
+The distinction between forward propagation and parameter updating is controlled via the selector inputs.
 The selector pins are encoded as follows:
 - 00 - forward propagation
 - 01 - update the weight
 - 10 - update the bias